tuxor1337/dictmaster/README.md

 ------------

 Keep in mind that you might not be the copyright holder for the data you download with the help of dictmaster.
-I'm not even sure whether this kind of data aggregation itself is legal.
-However, the stardict dictionaries created with dictmaster won't be freely distributable in most cases - personal use should be okay though.
+While dictmaster does not circumvent any copyright protection or digital rights management, some kinds of massive data aggregation itself might be illegal in some jurisdictions.
+Therefore, the dictionaries created with dictmaster are not freely distributable in most cases - personal use should be okay though.